 3There will no longer be any curse; and the throne of God and of the Lamb will be in it, and His bond-servants will serve Him; 4they will see His face, and His name will be on their foreheads (Revelation 22:3-4).

 What glorious robes we will be wearing on that day!
-We will be changed into His image and show forth His glory (2 Corinthians 3:18).
-Can there be anything more glorious than to look into His beautiful face as He pronounces His everlasting love to us?
+We will be changed into His image and show His glory (2 Corinthians 3:18).
+Can there be anything more glorious than looking into His beautiful face as He pronounces His everlasting love to us?

 7"Let us rejoice and be glad and give him glory!
 For the wedding of the Lamb has come, and his bride has made herself ready.
 8Fine linen, bright and clean, was given her to wear.”
 (Fine linen stands for the righteous acts of God’s holy people.)
 (Revelation 19:7-8).

 We shall be with Him forever.
 No one shall speak a word against us on that day, and there will be no one to accuse us before the Father because all sin has been forgiven and is under His blood.
-Divine justice has been fully met at the cross with Christ’s substitutionary death for us.
+Divine justice was fully satisfied at the cross with Christ’s substitutionary death for us.
 They that were ready went with Him to the wedding banquet.
 I want to point out how joyous will be the entrance.
 This will not be an entrance to be witnesses to His marriage; this is to be married to Him.
 It is not a wedding on earth; this is a wedding in heaven.
 This celebration will be many times more glorious than any marriage you have ever seen, and I remind you again, if you have entrusted your life to Christ, you are the bride!
-You will one day hear Him speak His eternal vows of marriage over you!
+You will one day hear Him speak His eternal marriage vows over you!
 At the moment, on this side of heaven, we are only promised in marriage, but when the Bridegroom comes, then will be the wedding.
 Next time you go to a wedding on earth, you can view it as a foreshadowing of that day when He comes for you to lead you up the aisle.
 They that were ready went in with Him into the wedding banquet.
-How blessed a time it will be to have no evil, no temptation.
-There will be no more tears, for of the Son of God, Scripture says that “He will wipe every tear from their eyes.
+How blessed a time it will be to have no evil, no temptation, and no more tears, for the Scripture says: “He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away” (Revelation 21:4).

 There is one more thought that I cannot pass by.
 It is that the door shuts behind us (Matthew 25:10).
 Our experience with this new order of things is eternal.
-That which God has been doing in your life has been but a preparation for that day, but when that day comes, it will be eternal, and pleasant to know that we are shut in with Christ (Matthew 25:10).
+That which God has been doing in your life has been but a preparation for that day, but when that day comes, it will be for eternity, and it will be pleasant to know that we are shut in with Christ (Matthew 25:10).
 None are naturally ready for the joys of heaven; no man or woman can ever be good enough.
-There must be a bestowing, a divine transfusion, of the life of God into your spirit.
-Each one has to change within.
+There must be a divine impartation of the life of God into your spirit.
+Each of us has to change within.
 Jesus said, "You must be born again," or born from above (John 3:3).
-The Greek word translated again in that sentence, also means "from above."
-When we sincerely repent (a turnaround from our sin toward obedience to the Lord Jesus) and receive the gift of God, which is eternal life in Christ, from that point on our names are written in the Lamb's book of life (Revelation 21:27).
-As much as it is painful for those outside, it is pure joy for those of us, which by God's grace alone, are inside the door at the wedding.
+When we sincerely repent (a turnaround from our sin toward obedience to the Lord Jesus) and receive the gift of God, eternal life in Christ, from that point on our names are written in the Lamb's book of life (Revelation 21:27).
+As much as it is painful for those outside, it will be pure joy for the bride of Christ, who by God's grace alone, is inside the door at the wedding.

-Prayer: Father, I thank you for your faithfulness and the strength that you provide.
-I ask that you teach us to listen so that we can walk with you day by day.
-As we look forward to your coming, we lift our heads and say together, "Come Lord Jesus!"
+Prayer: Father, I thank you for your faithfulness and the strength you provide.
+I ask that you teach us to listen so we can walk with you daily.
+As we look forward to your coming, we lift our heads and say, "Come, Lord Jesus!"